harvardnlp/sent-conv-torch/README.md

   * `debug`: Print debugging info including timing and confusions
   * `savefile`: Name of output `.t7` file, which will hold the trained model.
 Default is `TIMESTAMP_results`
   * `zero_indexing`: Set 1 if data is zero indexed
+  * `dump_feature_maps_file`: Filename for dumping feature maps of convolution at test time.
+This will be a `.hdf5` file with fields `feature_maps` for the features at each time step and `word_idxs` for the word indexes (aligned with the last word of the filter).
+This currently only works for models with a single filter size.
+This is saved for the best model on fold 1.

 Training parameters:
   * `num_epochs`: Number of training epochs.